MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/customize-sss.md

 Create site usage guidelines that are appropriate for your organization by reviewing our [site usage guidelines checklist](./sites-usage-guidelines.md) that will help you create guidelines that:

-- Inspire discussion and consideration amongst your stakeholders on important site usage policies.
+- Inspire discussion and consideration among your stakeholders on important site usage policies.
 - Provide links to resources that can help you better understand the options related to key policy decisions.
 - Provide sample text to get you started in creating your own policies.